 The context of M-21’s fight with the thugs in the car was also changed.
 Originally, it was an arrogant celebrity idol named Jung Hansu, who knew Sui Lim.
 When the groundskeeper told them they couldn’t park where they wanted, Hansu’s bodyguard became violent.

-The main improvement is that the new anime series’s pacing seems to be normal in comparison to Episode 0.
-The first episode only adapted seven chapters, although the pacing will likely speed up in later episodes.
+The main improvement is that the new anime series’s pacing was almost normal in comparison to Episode 0.
+The first episode only adapted seven chapters and the rest of the episodes didn’t skip any of the major plot beats (except for dialogue/events concerning Dr. Crombel).

 Noblesse Episode 2 introduced characters Regis K. Landegre and Seira J. Loyard by adapting Chapters 97 through 105 (and parts of 106 and 108).
 While Shinwu/Tashiro was given an extended human fight scene in addition to Regis vs. M-21, the Webtoon’s story events were rearranged and condensed.